dpwolfe/otucha/README.md

 #### Code names
-The code names have no special meaning and are picked using the random page feature on Wikipedia.
+Like otucha, these code names have no special meaning and are picked using the random page feature on Wikipedia.
 They are used for namespaces of discrete areas of the app that have separate concerns at the moment.
-Those are:
+They are:

 **RFFalcon**: Short for red-footed falcon.
 Model classes.